-The Cordillera Occidental, the westernmost range running parallel to the coast, is the least populated of the three cordilleras.
-The average altitude is 2,000 m (6,600 ft) and the highest peak is Cerro Tatamá at 4,100 m (13,500 ft).
+The Cordillera Occidental, the westernmost range parallel to the coast, is the least populated of the three cordilleras.
+The average altitude is 2,000 m (6,600 ft), and the highest peak is Cerro Tatamá at 4,100 m (13,500 ft).

 The Cordillera Occidental is separated from the coastal Baudó Mountains by the Atrato River and the Cordillera Central by the deep rift of the Cauca Valley.

-Map showing the location of the Cordillera Occidental in Colombia
+Map depicting the location of the Cordillera Occidental in Colombia

 The Cordillera Central exhibits the highest elevations of the three branches of the Colombian Andes.
-The range is a north and south trending 800 km- (500 mi-) long wall of rock that is dotted with snow-covered volcanoes.
+The range is a north and south trending 800 km- (500 mi-) long rock wall dotted with snow-covered volcanoes.

 At about a latitude of 6° N, the range widens into a plateau.
-This is where the city of Medellín is situated, Colombia's second-largest city.
+This is where Medellín is situated, Colombia's second-largest city.

-The Cordillera Central is bounded by the Cauca River Valley in the west and the Magdalena River Valley in the east.
+The Cauca River Valley bounds the Cordillera Central in the west and the Magdalena River Valley in the east.
 Toward its northern end, the cordillera separates into several branches that descend toward the Caribbean coast.

-Map showing the location of the Cordillera Central in Colombia
+Map depicting the location of the Cordillera Central in Colombia

 The Cordillera Oriental, the easternmost range, is the widest of the three branches of the Colombian Andes.
-It extends south to north where it splits into the Serranía del Perijá and the Cordillera de Mérida in the Venezuelan Andes.
+It extends south to north, splitting into the Serranía del Perijá and the Cordillera de Mérida in the Venezuelan Andes.
 The highest peak is Ritacuba Blanco at 5,410 m (17,750 ft) in the Sierra Nevada del Cocuy.

-Located in this range is the Altiplano Cundiboyacense, a high plateau that covers parts of the departments of Cundinamarca and Boyacá.
+Located in this range is the Altiplano Cundiboyacense, a high plateau covering parts of Cundinamarca and Boyacá.
 The altiplano corresponds to the ancient territory of the Muisca.
 The Colombian capital of Bogotá is located here.

-Map showing the location of the Cordillera Oriental in Colombia
+Map depicting the location of the Cordillera Oriental in Colombia

 Andean Natural Region

-The Andean Natural Region is the most populated natural region of Colombia.
+The Andean Natural Region is Colombia's most populated natural region.
 Along with its many mountains, it contains most of the country's urban centers.
 These urban centers were also the location of the most significant pre-Columbian indigenous settlements.